jglatts/SerialWedge/README.md

 2. Run the Wedge.exe application

 ## Creating a Custom Serial Reader for the Keyboard Wedge

-This project provides a **serial keyboard wedge** that reads data from a serial device and simulates keyboard input.
 To implement a **custom serial reader**, follow these steps:

----

 ## 1. Create a New Class that Inherits `SerialReaderBase`
 Your custom serial reader must be a **subclass of `SerialReaderBase`**.